Skip to content

 1. Specialized Handlers are Missing LogXide implements the core high-performance handlers, plus modern remote handlers.
 However, legacy stdlib handlers like SMTPHandler or SocketHandler are not natively implemented.

-2. Monkeypatching Internal Objects Because LogRecord and Logger logic execute in Rust (Zero-GIL), any Python libraries that aggressively monkeypatch logging.Logger internals will not work.
+2. Monkeypatching Internal Objects Because LogRecord and Logger logic execute in Rust, any Python libraries that aggressively monkeypatch logging.Logger internals will not work.

 3. Custom Filters relying on Python state Standard filtering works, but highly dynamic custom Filter objects that traverse the Python call stack deeply might behave differently since the core formatting loop runs outside Python.